 She is the Cities.
 Housing and Real Estate Chair Committee Member and adjunct professor at Sciences Po - Institute for Political Studies in Paris, where she teaches new generations of metropolitan policymakers.
 In addition, she is an Associate of the Higher Education Academy in the United Kingdom.
 Before moving to Paris, she taught at Westminster University in London and is a frequent guest lecturer at European universities and overseas.

 Orna also chairs international advisory boards for housing that are reformulating their strategies, policy and investment.

 PHILANTHROPY AND HUMANITARIAN WORK

-Among notable missions, she helped a network of global charities raise over 100 million US dollars for emergency rescue actions, housing and education of migrants as a speaker in Israel, the UK and USA in early 2000s.
-In this capacity, she spoke along with the world’s most known and celebrated personalities, among them Coretta Scott King, the wife of Martin Luther King, James Rubin, then-Assistant Secretary of State for Public Affairs.
+Orna regularly supports and contributes to selected global philanthropic campaigns.
+Among important missions, she helped a network of global charities raise over 100 million US dollars for emergency rescue actions, housing and education of migrants as a speaker in Israel, the UK and USA in the 2000s.
+In this capacity, she spoke along with the world’s most known and celebrated personalities, among them Coretta Scott King, the wife of Martin Luther King and James Rubin then U.S. Assistant Secretary of State for Public Affairs.

 Orna continues to support various humanitarian causes today including gender equality and refugee rescue and inclusion.